Robrowno/django-raceway/README.md

 ### Current Unresolved Bugs

-- For some reason, the profile link in the nav bar (which appears to you once you log in) can appear to be unclickable.
+- For some reason, the profile link in the nav bar (which appears to you once you log in) can appear to be unclickable sometimes.
 I have not yet found out why this is happening, but if you refresh the page, it resolves the issue every single time.
+You may not even experience this issue at all, or may experience it randomly and then it won't happen again for a long time.
 I have also found out this can happen to the login link if you sign out.
 Again, refresh the page or click the Django Raceway logo and this will work as normal.

 - My Unique Constraint in my trackday model seems to work randomly at times and not at all at others.
 I'm still working on why this is, but seeing as only the admin/superuser can add trackdays and will know when trackdays are happening before adding them, I don't forsee this as a critical issue at the time of writing.

+- Sometimes you may need to clear your cache to access frequently visited pages, especially the checkout page, I have found.
+This can be mitigated entirely by using an incognito tab in your browser.
 ---

 ## Deployment